SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 The following commands are planned to be implemented.

 -   //sel
     -   poly
     -   ellipsoid
     -   convex
-- //chunk
-- //size
 -   //curve
 -   //overlay
 -   //naturalize
 -   //deform
-- //hollow
 -   /tool()
     -   deltree
     -   lrbuild
     -   floodfill
     -   info
-- /, (Super Pickaxe)
-- /superpickaxe
-    - single
-    - area
-    - recursive
 -   /brush
     -   butcher
     -   gravity
     -   extinguish
     -   raise
     -   lower
     -   set
     -   deform
     -   snow
 -   /listchunks
 -   /delchunks
 -   /remove

 Commands that alter biome data, use images, or do any form of arbitrary file operation will be much harder to implement due to API limitations, so they will take longer to become a feature of the addon.